Revalioli/gegelati-pendulum-embedded/README.md

 This work is the result of an internship at the VAADER team of the IETR laboratory.

-## How to setup the repository
+## Repository dependencies

-Some third-party softwares are needed to fully use this repository.
+Some libraries and third-party softwares are needed to fully use this repository.
 You can either install them using your package manager if they are available on it, or follow the instructions on the offical websites for a manual installation.

+### The GEGELATI library

+You will need it to train and generate new TPGs to work with.
+First install [the library itself](https://github.com/gegelati/gegelati) following the README.md instructions, then get the [Gegelati Apps](https://github.com/gegelati/gegelati-apps) so you can train TPGs on the **pendulum environment.**

-### Cross compile toolchain
+### Cross compiler toolchain

 In order to cross compile the C/C++ program for the STM32 board, you will need to install :
-* arm-none-eabi-gcc (the gcc version for ARM processors)
+* the arm-none-eabi-gcc/g++ toolchain (the gcc version for ARM processors) with C/C++ compiler and linker for ARM
 * make (commonly built-in with your Linux distro)

 You can also update your Linux if your are not sure you got all the C/C++ librairies.